mthvedt/clearley/README.md

 ## License

 Copyright © 2012 Mike Thvedt.
-All rights reserved.

 Distributed under the Eclipse Public License, the same as Clojure, which can be found in the file license.html at the root of this distribution.